SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 # Presto Pot Items

 The Presto Pot item table for Sealed Room includes many rare weapons and shields,<br/>
-and the table doesn't seem to change based on floor number, so the idea is to bring<br/>Presto Pots and use them on 1F to obtain items like Manji-Kabura, Fuuma Shield,<br/>Echo Shield, etc. to help you prepare for a deeper run.
+and the table doesn't seem to change based on floor number, so the idea is to bring<br/>Presto Pots and use them on 1F to obtain items like Kabura's Blade, Fuuma Shield,<br/>Echo Shield, etc. to help you prepare for a deeper run.

 Use an Armordillo Pop in Onigashima or Shuten Trail Mid to obtain Presto Pots,<br/>
 and then collect a stack of 99 arrows to use as transformation fodder.<br/>